Flag Football Rules

 Rushing

-The defense may cross the line of scrimmage only after the 5 second count (counted by the referee) or if the quarterback hands off the ball to another player once the ball has been snapped.
+The defense may cross the line of scrimmage only after the 5 second count (counted by the referee) or if the quarterback hands off the ball to another player after the ball has been snapped.
 If the defense crosses the line of scrimmage before either of these two situations occur, an offsides penalty will be assessed.

 GAME PLAY